kuzzleio/documentation/src/sdk-reference/index/get-auto-refresh/index.md

 Each index has an autorefresh flag.
 When set to true, each write request trigger a [refresh](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-refresh.html) action on Elasticsearch.
-Without a refresh after a write request, the documents could not be immediately visible in search.
+Without a refresh after a write request, the documents may not be immediately visible in search.

 <div class="alert alert-info">
 A refresh operation comes with some performance costs.